luximus/git-setup-tutorial/README.md

 # Learning Git and GitHub

-These instructions will guide you through installing and configuring a source code version control system called Git on your computer, setting up your access to the [GitHub](https://github.com) code repository, creating a project, and making some changes to it.
+Team 3245 and 3166 use Git and GitHub for source code version control.
+These instructions will guide you through installing and configuring Git on your personal computer and setting up your access to the [GitHub](https://github.com) code repository.

 Version control systems maintain a history of all changes made to your software development project.
 The biggest benefit of using one is that you can easily back out changes to your code if you really mess things up (everyone does at some point).
 They also allow teams of programmers to make changes to the code at the same time and provide support for merging the changes together.
 Furthermore, modern version control systems can synchronize changes to your project between multiple copies stored on different servers.
 Git is probably the most popular version control system, and GitHub wraps Git in an easy-to-use website.
 GitHub makes it easy to create a remotely hosted copy of a project, free of charge in many cases, and share it with others.
 As a result, GitHub has become the defacto standard for hosting open source software projects.